 The statement that “once a cheater (or a liar or fill-in-the-blanks), always a cheater (or a liar or fill-in-the-blanks)” was included in #Olivia’s post.
 Personally, this is debatable.
 There are both truth and fallacy to the statement.
 I can understand why anyone who has experienced a cheating spouse or partner would be reluctant to give the “cheater” a second chance, but can we forgive?
 God’s Word (Matthew 18:21-22) says that we should forgive four hundred and ninety times (490)!
 It just means that we should cut each other some slacks!!!

 Also, there are often underlying issues when cheating and abuses are present in relationships.
-Knowing what is causing it, and finding the solution, will help both the “cheater” and the “cheated.”
+Knowing what the root cause is, and finding the solution, will help both the “cheater” and the “cheated.”
 May God help us all.

 I can however categorically state that I have never cheated anyone in relationships; pre- or post-marriage.
 Post-marriage is somewhat mute as we are not supposed to in marriage, but, friends, you’d be surprised to know that some folks do.
 It is mostly common with men, but few women have been known to indulge in it as well.
 Adultery is bad!!!